nmuthukumar/UDACITY_SDCar-ND_P1--Prj01-Lane/README.md

    4. Suggestions of Possible Improvements to the Pipeline.

 ... and the following **Folders**:
-- `examples` - Folder containing Example Input/Output Images and Videos.
+- `examples/` - Folder containing Example Input/Output Images and Videos.
-- `Pipe` - Folder containing an Example Input Image and its corresponding Output Images from each Step of my Lane Detection Pipeline.
+- `Pipe/` - Folder containing an Example Input Image and its corresponding Output Images from each Step of my Lane Detection Pipeline.
-- `test_images` - Folder containing the actual Input Test Images and their corresponding Final Output Images from my Lane Detection Pipeline.
+- `test_images/` - Folder containing the actual Input Test Images and their corresponding Final Output Images from my Lane Detection Pipeline.
-- `test_videos` - Folder containing the Input Test Videos.
+- `test_videos/` - Folder containing the Input Test Videos.
-- `test_videos_output` - Folder containing the Final Output Videos from my Lane Detection Pipeline corresponding to the Input Test Videos in Folder `test_videos`.
+- `test_videos_output/` - Folder containing the Final Output Videos from my Lane Detection Pipeline corresponding to the Input Test Videos in Folder `test_videos`.
-- `Issues` - Folder containing Images & Videos depicting Issues faced and their corresponding Solutions.
+- `Issues/` - Folder containing Images & Videos depicting Issues faced and their corresponding Solutions.

 ---